In addition to monetary contributions to our education and workforce initiatives, the FMA seeks professionals to volunteer in a variety of capacities.

 – Join the list of individuals interested in speaking with students, transitioning military and veterans about the options available in your field and the specific career path you took to get where you are today.
 The FMA keeps a list of individuals interested in these speaking engagements and contacts them as opportunities arise.
 (No security clearance experience necessary.)

 - Tech Mania – engage students in a hands-on demonstration of technology used in your workplace

 – Tech Mania presenters offer captivating activities that help 9th graders understand local companies and technology.
 Typically offered in person, this half-day event takes place each spring at a location in Anne Arundel County and each fall at a location in southeast Baltimore County.

 - STEM Family Night – Spark elementary students interest in STEM topics

-– Volunteers host a booth at this XXX-hour evening event, engaging students and their families as they stop by to learn more about the company and technology on display.
+– Volunteers host a booth at this two-hour evening event, engaging students and their families as they stop by to learn more about the company and technology on display.